tmartinx/svauto/README.md

 To build QCoWs/OVA images with Packer and Ansible, you need to "Bootstrap Ubuntu For SVAuto", so you can take advantage of all SVAuto's features to build O.S. images.

-NOTE: The following procedure download a few ISO images from the Internet, and store it under Libvirt's directory.
+*NOTE: The following procedure download a few ISO images from the Internet, and store it under `/srv/ISO` sub directory.*

 Ubuntu Desktop